 Yes, you can use JxBrowser in Java Applet and JWS applications like standard Java library.
 You can find more information about it in JxBrowser Programmer’s Guide .

 Right now JxBrowser is compatible only with Java Swing/AWT.
 JavaFX support will be added in one of the future versions.

-A: Yes, you can purchase JxBrowser Source Code License; it is provided on a per developer basis.
+A: Yes, you can purchase JxBrowser Source Code Licence; it is provided on a per developer basis.
 Please contact our sales team if you are interested in this option.

-The Project license is tied to one project only.
+The Project licence is tied to one project only.